ntnu-ai-lab/SelfPAB/README.md

 ```
 This command will download the given dataset into the [data/](https://github.com/ntnu-ai-lab/SelfPAB/tree/main/data) folder.

+The HUNT4 subset used for pre-training can be requested by contacting [kontakt\@hunt.ntnu.no](mailto:kontakt@hunt.ntnu.no?subject=HUNT4 accelerometer snippets).
+Ask for the data used in the paper "Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition".

 ## Upstream Pre-training
-The upstream training can be started with:
+After unzipping the pre-training HUNT4 data and storing it in `data/hunt4`, the upstream training can be started with:
 ```bash
 python upstream.py -p <path/to/config.yml> -d <path/to/dataset>
 # Example (SelfPAB): python upstream.py -p params/selfPAB_upstream/config.yml -d data/hunt4/